rails/rails/guides/source/active_record_encryption.md

 #### Action text fixtures

 To encrypt action text fixtures you should place them in `fixtures/action_text/encrypted_rich_texts.yml`.

 ### Supported types

-`active_record.encryption` will serialize values using the underlying type before encrypting them, but *they must be serializable as strings*, as that will be the value that the library will encrypt.
+`active_record.encryption` will serialize values using the underlying type before encrypting them, but *they must be serializable as strings*.
 Structured types like `serialized` are supported out of the box.

 If you need to support a custom type, the recommended way is using a [serialized attribute](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html).
 The declaration of the serialized attribute should go **before** the encryption declaration:

 ```ruby
 # GOOD